keisen/tf-keras-vis/README.md

 # tf-keras-vis
-tf-keras-vis is a visualization toolkit for debugging Keras models.
+tf-keras-vis is a visualization toolkit for debugging Keras models with Tensorflow 2.0, but not original Keras.

-This toolkit's concepts is based on [keras-vis](https://github.com/raghakot/keras-vis) that is a grate useful toolkit for Deep learning scientists and engineers. tf-keras has been developed to add some concepts such as below for achieving our works.

-- As the same suggests supporting `tf.kearas`, but not original Keras.
-- Support Keras model that has multipul inputs and multipul outpus
+The features of tf-keras-vis are based on [keras-vis](https://github.com/raghakot/keras-vis), but tf-keras-vis's APIs doesn't have compatibility with keras-vis's because, instead of getting it, we prioritized to get following features.

-- Support processing multipul images as a batch
+- Support processing multipul images at a time as a batch
+- Support tf.keras.Model that has multipul inputs (and, of course, multipul outpus too)
+- Allow use optimizers that embeded in tf.keras
+- Allow more clear, sharp and stable visualizing in ActivationMaximization

 And then we will add some algorisms such as below.